GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 Internal checks focus on documentation only and miss issues in fields, stores or welfare facilities.

-Staff are unfamiliar with audit behaviour, leading to weak explanations and missing evidence on the day.
+Staff are unfamiliar with audit behavior, leading to weak explanations and missing evidence on the day.

 Corrective actions after audits are rushed, reactive and do not address root causes.